-Private landlords: Do you want to reduce the risk of non-payment of rent and at the same time help low-income Alaskans secure decent housing?
-If so, the AHFC Housing Choice Vouchers may interest you.
+Do you want to reduce the risk of non-payment of rent while helping low-income Alaskans secure quality housing?
+If so, Alaska Housing’s Housing Choice Vouchers may interest you.

-The Housing Choice Voucher is designed to assist eligible low-income Alaskans rent privately owned units.
+The Housing Choice Voucher is designed to assist eligible low-income Alaskans in renting privately owned units.

-AHFC maintains a housing assistance waitlist for qualified applicants.
-Before receiving a voucher, applicants are screened by AHFC for program and income eligibility.
+Alaska Housing maintains a housing assistance waitlist for qualified applicants.
+Before receiving a voucher, applicants are screened by Alaska Housing for program and income eligibility.

 Applicants search for housing in the private rental market.
-If the landlord agrees to accept their vouchers, participants pay approximately 30 percent of their adjusted gross income to the landlord for rent.
-The balance of the contract rent is paid by AHFC directly to the property owner or management firm.
+If the landlord agrees to accept their vouchers, participants pay approximately 30% of their adjusted gross income to the landlord for rent.
+The remainder of the rent is paid by Alaska Housing directly to the property owner or management firm.

-Over 4,000 families participate in the Housing Choice Voucher Program statewide.
-More than 2,000 owners of rental property already are taking advantage of Housing Choice Vouchers, but AHFC is continually looking for additional landlord participation.
+Over 4,000 families participate in the Housing Choice Voucher program statewide.
+More than 2,000 rental property owners are already taking advantage of Housing Choice Vouchers, but Alaska Housing is always looking for additional landlord participation.

-A family whose income does not exceed 50 percent of the area median income is eligible to apply with AHFC for a voucher.
-Specificincome limitsare set by the U.S. Department of Housing and Urban Development (HUD) and are based on family size and the community in which the rental unit is located.
+A family whose income does not exceed 50% of the area median income is eligible to apply with Alaska Housing for a voucher.
+Specific income limits are set by the U.S. Department of Housing and Urban Development (HUD) and are based on family size and the community in which the rental unit is located.

-To rent units to voucher holders, landlords in the private rental market enter into a Housing Assistance Payment (HAP) contract with AHFC.
+To rent units to voucher holders, landlords in the private rental market enter into a Housing Assistance Payment (HAP) contract with Alaska Housing.
 Rental units that meet HUD housing quality standards (HQS) and rent reasonableness criteria are likely to be considered eligible rental properties.
-The amount of rent AHFC may subsidize is based upon the unit size, the community in which the unit is located, and the comparable market conditions.
+The amount of rent Alaska Housing may subsidize is based upon the unit size, the community in which the unit is located, and the comparable market conditions.

-- AHFC pays rental subsidy, or HAP, directly to you.
+- Alaska Housing pays rental subsidy, or HAP, directly to you.